|

 Candles lit next to pine decor | Comfort Keepers Edmonton | BLOG POST | Fire Safety and Prevention Tips for Seniors

+What do you need to know about senior fire safety?
 According to the NFPA (National Fire Protection Association), the leading cause of fire deaths in the home for adults 65 years of age and older is smoking.
 The second leading cause is heating equipment.
-That’s why it is so important to talk about fire safety and prevention tips for seniors.
+It’s important to discuss fire safety and prevention tips for seniors.

 Data continually indicates that older adults (those 65 years of age and older) face a greater overall risk of dying in a fire.
 In fact, according to the U.S. Fire Administration, older adults made up approximately 14 percent of the total U.S. population in 2014, and yet they represented nearly 40 percent of all fire deaths.
 What’s more, seniors are two and a half times more likely to die in a fire than those in other age groups.
 And what exactly accounts for these alarming statistics?
 As it turns out, there are quite a few.